Greg-T8/LearningPython/Books/learning_python/notes.md

 #### Tuples

-Tuples are sequences, like lists, but are immutable, like strings.
-Functionally, they're used to represnet fixed collections of items.
-Syntatically, they are coded using parentheses `()` instead of square brackets `[]`:
+Tuples are not used as often as lists, but their immutablility is the whole point.

+Tuples provide an integrity constraint that is convenient in larger programs: if you pass a collection of objects around as a list, it can be changed anywhere; if you use a tuple, it can't be changed.

+Functionally, tuples are used to represent fixed collections of items: the components of a specific calendar date, the coordinates of a point in space, or the fields of a database record.

+Syntactically, tuples are coded using parentheses `()` instead of square brackets `[]`, which makes them easy to distinguish from lists.
+Tuples support arbitrary nesting, and the usual sequence operations, such as indexing, slicing, and concatenation.

 ```py
 >>> T = (1, 2, 3, 4)        # A 4-item tuple